tigera-solutions/calicocloud-kaas-workshop-demo/modules/app-service-control.md

     ```bash
     # test connectivity from dev namespace to the Internet
     kubectl -n dev exec -t centos -- sh -c 'curl -m3 -sI http://www.google.com 2>/dev/null | grep -i http'

     kubectl exec -it curl-demo -- sh -c 'curl -m3 -sI http://www.google.com 2>/dev/null | grep -i http'

     ```

-    All of these tests should succeed if there are no policies in place to govern the traffic for `dev` and `default` namespaces.

 2. Apply staged `hipstershop-dev-deny` policy.